jeevandongre/calm-public-lib/Calm-Blueprints/ZookeeperCluster/README.md

 Zookeeper Cluster Blueprint
 ============================
 Blueprint creates a Zookeeper cluster.
 For information on version see Release Notes below.
 Woks well on ubuntu 14.04.
+The package is derived from cloudera cdh5.
+This is not derived from apache open source project.

 Requirements
 ------------